-The Morning Routine is based off of Ayurvedic principles primarily and is meant to act as a guide in building a stable, personally-appropriate morning regimen.
+It’s been found that creating new habits is easiest to do after waking up, which is why a comprehensive morning routine is offered here.
+This Morning Routine is based off of Ayurvedic principles primarily and is meant to act as a guide in building a stable, personally-appropriate morning regimen.

 Start by taking on one thing daily and then add another as you’re ready, so you won’t burn yourself out by taking on too much too soon.
 With time and perseverance, simple yet vital self-healthcare becomes second nature.

 While it’s optimal to practice this list everyday, do what you can with the time you have.
 Perhaps some elements will make way into other times of your day, although many of these rituals are easier first thing in the morning or derive more health benefits when practiced in your first hours up.

 The details of your practice can change day to day, according to your specific health needs and your time availability.
 Doing so will fine-tune your listening skills—to yourself!
 Practice with as much awareness, intention and mindfulness as you are capable.
 Treat yourself to your ultimate morning routine customized by you for you!